174th Attack Wing: Air Combat Command

 In March 1992, with the end of the Cold War, the 174th adopted the Air Force Objective Organization plan, and the unit was re-designated as the 174th Fighter Wing.
 With the organization change, the 138th Fighter Squadron was assigned to the new 174th Operations Group.
 In June, Tactical Air Command was inactivated as part of the Air Force reorganization after the end of the Cold War.
 It was replaced by Air Combat Command (ACC).

 In 1993 the 174th FW started trading in their old Block 10 F-16 A/B models for newer Block 30 F-16C/D aircraft configured for Tactical Air Support.
-In that process the squadron had the 'honor' of sending the first F-16 to AMARC storage.
-This happened on 20 July 1993, when an F-16A (#79-0340) was flown to Davis-Monthan AFB, Arizona for flyable storage.
+In that process the squadron had the 'honor' of sending the first F-16 to storage at the Aerospace Maintenance and Regeneration Center on Davis–Monthan Air Force Base, Arizona.
+This happened on 20 July 1993, when an F-16A (#79-0340) was flown to Davis-Monthan for flyable storage.
 Although these aircraft were only 13 years old, they were put into storage due to more modern models becoming available and Block 10 wasn't needed any longer by the USAF.
 The general mission for the squadron remained unchanged with this transition.

-Also in 1993, the 138th TFS became the first US unit to have a female F-16 fighter pilot, Jackie Parker, in 1993 immediately after combat roles were opened to females.
+Also in 1993, the 138th TFS became the first US unit to have a female F-16 fighter pilot, Jackie Parker, in 1993 immediately after combat roles were opened to women.

 In June 1995, the unit deployed for 30 days rotation to Incirlik Air Base, Turkey as part of Operation Provide Comfort, assisting in the enforcement the No Fly Zone over Northern Iraq.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
 The Air Expeditionary Force (AEF) concept was developed that would mix Active-Duty, Reserve and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including active-duty Air Force, the Air Force Reserve Command and the Air National Guard, would be married together to carry out the assigned deployment rotation.